-Letterboxes should be designed to match the house using similar materials and colours and must be erected prior to an Occupancy permit being issued.
+Letterboxes should be designed to match the house using similar materials and colours and must be erected prior to Certificate of Occupancy.

 The size and position of the letterbox must comply with Australia Post requirements.
 The street number must be clearly identifiable, suitably sized and located and must not interfere with the overall streetscape.